 If you open it too late your pool could be more difficult to get the water balanced.

 With the temperatures warming up the pool needs to be sanitized regularly to ward off algae growth.

 Here is the top ten list of things you need to do to get your pool in swimming shape.

 1. Check and Clean the Cover.

 Brush off any leaves or dirt before you open the pool, that way it won’t get into the water.

 Inspect your safety cover for rips or tears and check the seams.
 If it is an automatic cover, check the ropes and motor and make sure they are working properly.
 This is a good time to decide if you will need work on your cover and get it done before the season starts and the pool repair people get too busy.
-If your cover is having problems call us at 435-703-8709

 If you have a winter cover, clean it and fold it for storage.

 2. Clean any large debris out of the pool with a net.
 Use a skimmer net to get whatever you can out of the pool.